eneririu/Resume/README.md

-# data200_datascienceresumes
+# My Resume
-A collection of data science resumes for the DATA-200 course.

 Inspired by Eric Scott's data science resume sample and Yihui's **pagedown** package.
-Thanks to you both!
+Provided by Kyle Monahan.
+Thank you!!